mikeqfu/network-rail-weather-rail-incident-prediction/README.md

-## Explore wind-related delays on GB's rail network
+## Explore weathre-related incidents on GB's rail network
 This is a prototype data model for prediction of weather-related incidents on rail network in Great Britain.
 The method is demonstrated with a case study example in the context of delays due largely to wind effects.